Wine Selectors

 Wine Selectors, is an Australian company specializing in the wine market.
 As Australia’s largest independent direct marketer of wine, they support over 500 producers and deliver wine to over 200,000 customers.

+As of 2024, almost 5% of Wine Selectors customer reviews are only 1-Star on Google Business reviews.
+The most common complaints refer to poor quality customer service, as well as difficulties with cancelling orders and membership.